-Strangely, like Poseidon, the Maserati Ghibli seems drawn to the sea, and this is where the winding roads lie.
-Beguiling, poised and powerful in diesel form, there is something that does NOT compute.
-A grand marque super car brand delivering a sporty executive car with diesel power?
-But is the new Maserati Ghibli a true GT given its smaller dimensions; and does it stack up as a performance package?
-And how so it’s sibling with the four wheel drive system that will not make Blightys shores; the extraordinary Ghibli S Q4.
-Weighing in at 1870 kilo’s with 404 horsepower and a V6 twin-turbo engine with intelligent all-wheel drive; this is the package The Review favoured at outset.
+Curiously, like Poseidon, the Maserati Ghibli seems drawn to the sea.
+And this is where the winding roads lie.
+Beguiling, poised and powerful in diesel form, there is something that does not compute.
+A grand marque supercar brand, delivering a sporty executive car with diesel power?
+But is the new Maserati Ghibli a true GT, given its smaller dimensions; and does it stack up as a performance package?
+And what about it’s sibling, with the four-wheel drive system that won’t make Blighty’s shores, the extraordinary Ghibli S Q4.
+Weighing in at 1870 kilos, vaunting 404 horsepower, plus a V6 twin-turbo engine with intelligent all-wheel drive, this is the package we at The Review favoured at outset.

 The Review’s first glimpse certainly lived up to that of a favoured debutante.
-At none other than the Yacht Club de Monaco the car glided across the teak decking with all the presence of the quietest couture catwalk.
-Whispering, not shouting has always been a Zegna and to a certain extent (with the exception of perhaps the MC12) a Maserati trait.
-That said, a line up of modern Ghibli with an original sixties model in Casino Square still has the ability to make jaws drop in the beauty parade outside the Casino de Monte Carlo.
-We are left in no doubt with regard to the pedigree of the car we are here to drive.
+At none other than the Yacht Club de Monaco, the car glided across the teak decking with all the presence of the quietest couture catwalk.
+Whispering, not shouting, has always been a Zegna – with the exception of perhaps the MC12 – a Maserati trait.
+That said, a lineup of modern Ghibli with an original sixties model in Casino Square still has the ability to make jaws drop in the beauty parade outside the Casino de Monte Carlo.
+We are left in no doubt about the pedigree of the car we are here to drive.

-This car begs to be driven spiritedly.
-The power transfer, usually rear biased, works well directing up to fifty per cent of the power to the front wheels.
-The adaptive suspension allow you to power confidently out of every bend, no matter how degraded the tarmac is or the degree of camber.
-The Ghibli handles the coast road effortlessly encouraging you to push uphill and enjoy its good natured handling to tightly slalom downhill.
+This car begs to be driven spiritedly: the power transfer, usually rear biased, works well directing up to fifty percent of the power to the front wheels.
+The adaptive suspension allows you to power confidently out of every bend, no matter how degraded the tarmac is or the degree of camber.
+The Ghibli handles the coast road effortlessly, encouraging you to push uphill and enjoy its good-natured handling to tightly slalom downhill.
 This is a driving experience that the other class contenders just could not deliver.
-They may be more predictable in handling but is it not a driving ‘experience’ that we all crave?
+They may be more predictable in handling, but is it not a driving ‘experience’ that we all crave?
 With every hairpin you become more confident and this car still retains the feel of driving a true Italian performance machine in great comfort.

-In these days of decreasing parking space size and valet parking, the dimensions are all important.
-At 4.97 metres long and 1.94 metres wide this is not a small car, yet it feels perfectly sized for the tight roads of the Cote D’Azure.
-Ghibli can however transport five adults in great comfort with a boot capacity of 501 litres, enough to take all their luggage with no cabin egress.
+In these days of waning parking-space size and valets, the dimensions are all important.
+At 4.97 metres long and 1.94 metres wide, this is not a small car, yet feels perfectly sized for the tight roads of the Cote D’Azure.
+Ghibli can, however, transport five adults in great comfort with a boot capacity of 501 litres; enough to take all their luggage with no cabin egress.

-There are some features that leave you in no doubt that you are in a Maserati and this is uncompromised by its price positioning.
-The rear sun blind remains, raising automatically in reverse, leaving passengers in with confirmation, if needed, this is still a luxury car.
+There are some features that leave you in no doubt that you are in a Maserati, and this is uncompromised by its price positioning.
+The rear sunblind remains, raising automatically in reverse, leaving passengers in with confirmation, if needed, this is still a luxury car.
 The Bowers and Wilkins sound system delivers, as you would expect, exemplary sound.
-The audio is excellent with punchy deep bass tones fully enveloping the cabin and sounds as good in the rear as it does in the front.
+The audio is excellent with punchy deep bass tones fully enveloping the cabin and sounds as good in the rear as the front.

-There are no fewer than 15 speakers secreted in the vehicle and a 16 channel 1,280 watt amplifier.
-Connectivity is simple and the in car systems easily match and outclass the German brethren.
-Apple Car Play is standard and a 360 degree view of the car is integrated too.
-Integrated sat nav is a little clumsy but more than acceptable; although our assessment of it was not helped by the signal challenges of the principality.
+There are no fewer than 15 speakers secreted in the vehicle and a 16 channel 1,280-watt amplifier.
+Connectivity is simple, and the in-car systems easily outclass the German brethren.
+Apple Car Play is standard and a 360-degree view of the car is integrated too.
+Integrated satnav is a little clumsy yet acceptable; although our assessment of it was not helped by the signal challenges of the principality.

-From Maobi Beach in Agay the Provencal roads twist and turn through honey coloured canyons climbing away from the sea.
+From Maobi Beach in Agay, the Provencal roads twist and turn through honey-coloured canyons climbing away from the sea.
 The scent of rosemary and sage fill the air.
-Having swapped to the Ghibli diesel, which is identically regaled with options, the quandry begins in earnest.
+Having swapped to the Ghibli diesel, which is identically regaled with options, the quandary begins in earnest.

 The Ghibli Diesel’s exhaust note once again seeks to confuse the aural senses.
-Tuned to output a more throaty note when required, it lacks the fireworks of the SQ4 and is a little nasal but still delivers beyond the normal petrol or diesel, causing myself and my companion to smile on every gear change.
+Tuned to output a more throaty note when required, it lacks the fireworks of the SQ4 and is a little nasal, but still delivers beyond the normal petrol or diesel, causing myself and my companion to smile on every gear change.
 The car still retains its balance in rear wheel drive only configuration.
-There is a little more vibration and feedback through the steering from the heavier engine, with a little more enhanced road noise than perhaps others in class; but this does not negate this cars overall driving comfort or feedback.
-With a combined range of roughly 850 miles this suddenly becomes a serious contender for arriving in style and comfort if the head is allowed to rule the heart.
-The 8 speed ZF gearbox on the diesel again changes quickly and without drama, the slick paddle shift again adding to the performance car feel.
-With a 0-60mph time of 6.3 seconds the diesel is no slowcoach to its 5.0 seconds petrol sister, the difference is one will be on the heels of the other until the petroleum distillate runs out.
+There is a little more vibration and feedback through the steering from the heavier engine, with a little more enhanced road noise than perhaps others in class; but this does not negate the car’s overall driving comfort or feedback.
+With a combined range of roughly 850 miles, this suddenly becomes a serious contender for arriving in style and comfort, if the head is allowed to rule the heart.
+The 8-speed ZF gearbox on the diesel again changes quickly and without drama, the slick paddle shift again adding to the performance car feel.
+With a 0-60mph time of 6.3 seconds, the diesel is no slowcoach to its 5-second petrol sister; the difference being, one will be on the heels of the other until the petroleum distillate runs out.

-In the Ghibli Diesel this is a drive to be savoured, and be immersed, in the silken upholstered world of Maserati.
+The Ghibli Diesel is a drive to be savoured and immersed in the silken upholstered world of Maserati.
 Our destination is the simplicity of Phillip Stark’s restaurant A’ Trego in Cap D’Ail.
-An exceptional location fitting of a Maserati and its occupants at the waters edge on the causeway border between France and Monaco.
+An exceptional location fitting of a Maserati and its occupants at the water’s edge on the causeway border between France and Monaco.

-Over lunch, the hardest decision is not what to eat but, Ghibli Diesel or SQ4?
-Were the all wheel drive to be available in the UK there would be a harder decision to be made.
+Over lunch, the hardest decision is not what to eat, but Ghibli Diesel or SQ4?
+Were the all-wheel drive was available in the UK, there would be a harder decision to be made.
 The heart would immediately have demanded it without proper reference to the diesel.
-The diesel has an ability to get under your skin as it challenges all preconceptions and ultimately delivers.
-It is not perfect but as a driver, I want something unrobotic with its own characteristics and this fits the bill.
+The diesel has an ability to get under your skin, as it challenges all preconceptions and ultimately delivers.
+It is not perfect, but as a driver, I want something unrobotic with its own characteristics – and this fits the bill.

-In summary the Maserati Ghibli has the turn of speed of a polo player with the presence of a patron.
-The Ghibli in diesel form is a wholehearted mile guzzling GT.
-It begs to be driven and as a driver you must be able to fully appreciate its nuances.
-Aimed squarely on at top level German executive car fodder you have to question- why have leather when you can have silk?
+Ultimately, the Maserati Ghibli has the turn of speed of a polo player, with the presence of a patron.
+And in diesel form, it’s a wholehearted mile guzzling GT.
+It begs to be driven and, as a driver, you must be able to fully appreciate its nuances.
+Aimed squarely at top level German executive car fodder, you have to ask yourself: why have leather when you can have silk?